 - Keep your freezer stocked with small ice packs, cold water bottles, neck wraps,

 - Wear cooling vests or bras with cooling pads in,

-- Wear lose-fitting, breathable white clothes in layers,
+- Wear loose-fitting, breathable white clothes in layers,

 - Drink ice water with lemon, or cold iced tea, avoiding anything sugary,

-- Chilly Pad, a $15 to $20 scarf-shaped piece of fabric that, once dampened, displays unique cooling properties.
-It can be draped around your neck, wrapped around your head or wrists, or laid across your legs to offer maximum cooling on the hottest parts of your body,
+- My Cooling Towel, a $15 to $20 scarf-shaped piece of fabric that, once dampened, displays unique cooling properties.
+It can be draped around your neck, wrapped around your head or wrists, or laid across your legs to offer maximum cooling on the hottest parts of your body.

 If you or a loved one has MS, have a plan in place for staying cool, but also be ready for the unexpected.
 For example, a car break-down could leave you stranded with no way to cool down.
 A battery-powered spray bottle fan filled with water and tossed in the trunk might be all you need to keep Uhthoff’s Syndrome at bay.